Viola (plant): Evolution and biogeography

-One fossil seed of †Viola rimosa has been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sacz Basin, West Carpathians, Poland.
-The genus is thought to have arisen in S America, most likely the Andes.
+One fossil seed of †Viola rimosa has been extracted from borehole samples of the Middle Miocene fresh water deposits in Nowy Sącz Basin, West Carpathians, Poland.
+The genus is thought to have arisen in South America, most likely the Andes.

 Genetics

 Habitat fragmentation has been shown to have minimal effect on the genetic diversity and gene flow of the North American woodland violet Viola pubescens.
 This may be partially attributed to the ability of Viola pubescens to continue to persist within a largely agricultural matrix.
-This trend of unexpectedly high genetic diversity is also observed in Viola palmensis, a Canary Island endemic known only from a 15 square kilometer range on La palma island.
+This trend of unexpectedly high genetic diversity is also observed in Viola palmensis, a Canary Island endemic known only from a 15 square kilometer range on La Palma island.
 High levels of genetic diversity within these species indicate that these plants are outcrossing, even though many violet species can produce many clonal offspring throughout the year via cleistogamous flowers.
 Plants that produce copious amounts of clonal seeds from cleistogamous flowers often experience increased levels of inbreeding.
 These reportedly high rates of outcrossing and genetic diversity indicate that these violets are strong competitors for pollinators during the early spring when they are in bloom and that those pollinators can travel considerable distances between often fragmented populations.